 its use by

-humans as part of a clinical trial, but there have been case studies of
+humans as part of a clinical trial, but there have been case reports of

 individuals abusing this herb and having certain complications.
-Little is
+Rare cases of

 known about the long-term use of TT consumption in humans.
 As with most